LexiPugh/practice-problems/README.md

 11. Day 102 - March 11th 2024: [Contact Information from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/march2024/day102.md)
     - Languages Used: SQL
     - Question Difficulty: Hard
     - Concepts Covered: Performed an INNER JOIN to connect customer data to their contact data.
 Used a CASE statement to find instances where the user's email was NULL in the contact table so we could create an email for them.
-It was specified that the user's email should be firstname.lastname@gmail.com in all lowercase, so I used the CONCAT() function, the LOWER() function, and customer data to create email addresses for anyone missing one.
+It was specified that the user's email should be their first name combined with their last name with a gmail domain in all lowercase, so I used the CONCAT() function, the LOWER() function, and customer data to create email addresses for anyone missing one.

 </details>